MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/delete-log-data.md

 # Delete data from a Log Analytics workspace by using the Delete Data API (Preview)

+Use the Delete Data API to remove:

+- Data ingested by mistake
+- Sensitive or personal data
+- Corrupt or incorrect data

 This article explains how to delete log entries from a specific table in your Log Analytics workspace by calling the Delete Data API.

 ## How the Delete Data API works

-The Delete Data API removes the relevant rows from the table you specify in your Log Analytics workspace.
+The Delete Data API removes rows from a table in your Log Analytics workspace.

-The body of the API call consists of filters on one or more columns using which you define which rows of the table you want to delete.
+To specify which rows of the table you want to delete, you send one or more filters in the body of the API call.

 The deletion process is final and irreversible.
-Therefore, before calling the API, check that your filters produces the intended results by writing a Kusto Query Language (KQL) query in your workspace.
-Then, translate the query to a list of column filters supported in the Delete Data API.
+Therefore, before calling the API, check that your filters produce the intended results by running a Kusto Query Language (KQL) query in your workspace.

-so the data can't be viewed, retrieved, and used in data analysis.
 Deleting data doesn't affect billing.
 To control data retention costs, configure [data retention settings](data-retention-configure.md).

-Use the Delete Data API to remove:

-- Data ingested by mistake
-- Sensitive or personal data
-- Corrupt or incorrect data

 ## Limitations

-You can:
+These limitations apply:

-- Submit 10 delete data requests per hour.
+- You can submit up to 10 delete data requests per hour.
-- Only delete data from a table when the table plan is Analytics.
-If the table plan is Basic, change the plan to Analytics and then delete the data.
+- Only the Analytics table plan supports data deletion.
+To delete data from a table with the Basic plan, change the plan to Analytics and then delete the data.
 You can't delete data from a table with the Auxiliary plan.

 ## Permissions required